z669016/adventofcode-2021/README.md

 the score of that first card.
 For part 2, I added a ```playForLast```method that removes each completed cards from the list and returns only the last card that completes.

+## Day 5
+Started with a ```Vent``` record which represents a vent with a starting ```Point``` and an end ```Point```.
+Then created an OceanFloor record with a ```Grid``` and ```List``` of vents.
+The ```overlap()``` method of the ocean floor simply counts all cells in the grid with a value greater tha '1'.
+This works as an empty cell contains '.' which is smaller than '1'.

+To create the grid, find min and max X and Y values of the vents (and add 1), and beware that no assumption can be made on how start and end point are positioned relative to each other (above, below, left or right).
+To "walk" the positions of a vent, I determined the direction based on the X and Y positions of the start and end coordinates.
+Then just walk from start to end of the vent and update position using the direction (just add the points).
+This works for part 1 and part 2.
+Getting the direction right was a bit tricky (nasty if/else construction).

+I created a static method to create an OceanFloor from the input data using a filter, which determines if a vent should be included or not.For part 2 the filter always returns true, for part 1 it only returns true if X or Y of the start and end point are equal.